MicrosoftDocs/cloud-adoption-framework/docs/secure/index.md

 - **Culture:** The culture of security must be focused on safely meeting the business mission, not impeding it.
 At the same time, security must become a normalized part of the culture of the organization as the internet upon which the business operates is open, allow adversaries to attempt attacks at any time.
 This cultural shift requires improved processes, partnerships, and ongoing leadership support at all levels to communicate the change, model the behavior, and reinforce the shift.
 - **Risk ownership:** The accountability for security risk should be assigned to the same roles that own all other risks, freeing security up to be a trusted advisor and subject matter expert rather than a scapegoat.
 Security should be responsible for sound and balanced advice that is communicated in the language of those leaders, but should not be held accountable for decisions they do not own.
 - **Security talent:**  Security talent is in a chronic shortage and organizations should always be planning how to best develop and distribute security knowledge and skills.
 In addition to growing security teams directly with technical security skill sets, mature security teams are also diversifying their strategy by focusing on
   - **Growing security skill sets and knowledge** within existing teams in IT and the business.
-This is particularly important for DevOps teams with a DevSecOps approach and can take many forms (such as a security help desk, identifying and training champions within the community, or job swapping programs).
+This is especially important for DevOps teams with a DevSecOps approach and can take many forms (such as a security help desk, identifying and training champions within the community, or job swapping programs).
   - **Recruiting diverse skill sets** to security teams to bring fresh perspectives and frameworks to problems (like business, human psychology, or economics) and build better relationships within the organization.
 To a hammer, all problems look like nails.

 ### Business alignment